 With enough space, take regular bed items to the campground: sheets, blankets, pillows, comforters, and quilts.
 If you happen to be camping at the beach where sand eventually finds its way into everything, consider using flannel sheets rather than cotton.
 Flannel sheets are more comfortable because they have a loose weave that allows sand to pass through.

-For many campers, standard fare will be a rectangular sleeping bag.
-For camping couples, there are models available that you can zip together to accomodate both of you.
+For many campers, the standard fare will be a rectangular sleeping bag.
+For camping couples, there are models available that you can zip together to accommodate both of you.
 Otherwise, open one sleeping bag, lay it flat, put a sheet over it, and then use the second bag for a blanket.
 If you're an RVer, then you have the convenience of a real bed, so take advantage of that fact and bring along bedding to make it cozy just like your bed at home.

 Now that you've decided what items you need to construct a comfortable sleeping place at the campground, it's time to add a roof over your bed and consider a shelter for protection from the elements of wind, rain, snow, heat, bugs, and critters.